 With effect from 1 January 2019, all of the EEA liabilities and associated assets from Endurance Worldwide Insurance Limited ("EWIL") and Sompo Japan Nipponkoa Insurance Company of Europe Limited ("SJNKE"), two related companies, were transferred to the Company in accordance with the terms of an insurance business transfer scheme pursuant to Part VII of the United Kingdom Financial Services and Markets Act 2000 ("the Part VII Transfer") approved by the High Court of Justice of England and Wales on 10 December 2018.
-Also with effect from 1 January 2019, SJNKE merged with and into the Company by way of a cross border merger by absorption pursuant to which ESIL increased the share capital of the Company by \notin 1 through the issuance of 1 new share with a nominal value of \notin 1 and total related share premium of \notin 152,579k.
+Also with effect from 1 January 2019, SJNKE merged with and into the Company by way of a cross border merger by absorption pursuant to which ESIL increased the share capital of the Company by €1 through the issuance of 1 new share with a nominal value of €1 and total related share premium of €152,579k.

-In 2020, the Company rationalized its branch structure, resulting in a closure of branches in France and Belgium and transfer of business underwritten by these branches into the German branch.
-In addition from 1 January 2021 all liabilities and associated assets related to policies previously underwritten in the name of the UK branch were migrated from the UK branch into SIIE head office and going forward all of these policies are underwritten in SIIE head office.
-The Company's ultimate holding company is Sompo Holdings, Inc., a holding company incorporated and headquartered in Japan.
+In 2020, the Company rationalised its branch structure, resulting in a closure of branches in France and Belgium and transfer of business underwritten by these branches into the German branch.
+In addition from 1 January 2021 all liabilities and associated assets related to policies previously underwritten in the name of the UK branch were migrated from the UK branch into SIIE head office and going forward all of these policies are underwritten in SIIE head office although some services continue to be rendered by specialist and support teams in the UK.